 How to prepare before traveling to Switzerland

 Credit cards are widely accepted throughout Switzerland.
+This includes all major credit card providers, including Visa, Mastercard, Discover and American Express.
 Be sure to also carry some cash for incidentals, taxis and small purchases.

 Kliment Dukovski is a credit cards writer.
 He's written over 600 articles to help readers find and compare the best credit cards.
 Kliment has also written on money transfers, home loans and more.
 Previously, he ghostwrote guides and articles on foreign exchange, stock market trading and cryptocurrencies.

 How likely would you be to recommend finder to a friend or colleague?